datainfrahq/druid-operator/docs/api_specifications/druid.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>References to ConfigMaps holding more files to mount to the CommonConfigMountPath.</p>
+<p>ExtraCommonConfig References to ConfigMaps holding more configuration files to mount to the
+common configuration path.</p>
 </td>
 </tr>
 <tr>